vicboma1/Programming-in-Scala-First-Edition/README.md

-Programming-in-Scala-First-Edition
+Examples of the book 'Programming in Scala, First Edition'
 ==================================

+##References :

-Programming in Scala, First Edition Book by Martin Odersky, Lex Spoon, and Bill Venners December 10, 2008
+* Martin Odersky, Lex Spoon, and Bill Venners.